Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 ```

 When adding in the two's complement system, any extra carry bit is discarded, such that the result and the addends always have the same number of bits.
-This is effectively the same as applying the modulo operator.
-For any number $x$, computing $x \bmod 2^N$ essentially results in keeping the lowest $N$ bits of the number $x$.
+This is effectively the same as applying the <pmark>modulo operator</pmark>.
+For <ymark>any number $x$, computing $x \bmod 2^N$ essentially results in keeping the lowest $N$ bits of the number $x$ </ymark>.
 As explained in the two's complement section, this modulo operation is what makes the two's complement system work.

 ---

-An <bmark>adder</bmark> or summer is a digital circuit used in the ALU to perform addition on binary numbers.
-We saw (from the elementary school style addition) that computer hardware for binary addition of two n-bit numbers can be built from logic gates designed to calculate the sum of three bits (pair of bits plus carry bit).
+An <bmark>adder</bmark> or <pmark>summer</pmark> is a digital circuit used in the ALU to perform addition on binary numbers.
+We saw (from the elementary school style addition) that computer hardware for binary addition of two n-bit numbers can be built from logic gates designed to calculate the sum of three bits (pair of bits plus <ymark>carry bit</ymark>).
 These are the following hierarchy of adders that will be built:

 ---
 A <bmark>half adder</bmark> is designed to add two bits.